-Also, as ever, it is important not to flit from one suit to another (for example, it would be inadvisable to take the A, then the A,
+Also, as ever, it is important not to flit from one suit to another (for example, it would be inadvisable to take the A, then the A, then the A, then the K, then... and so on).
+We call this indecision "butterflying" and it is generally poor play.
+Best play is to choose a suit and stick to it.

-In this case we decide to play on Diamonds first
+In this case we decide to play on Diamonds first (sure, it would be just as good to play on

-(equally good would be to play on Spades, it is true) and to do this we play the suit in the order the A, the K then the J and the Q. Having exhausted ourselves of Diamonds we turn to Spades and play the suit in the same manner: the A, the K, the J, the Q.
+Spades) and to do this we play the suit in the order the A, the K then the J and the Q. Having exhausted ourselves of Diamonds we turn to Spades and play the suit in the same manner: the A, the K, the J, the Q.